bycoffe/fech-search/README.md

 - :date
 - :form_type

+Any number of these parameters may be used.
+However, the FEC's search functionality has some limitations:

+- All other parameters are ignored when :committee_id is used.
-Any number of these parameters may be used, with one exception: :form_type cannot be used by itself; another parameter must be used with it.
+- :form_type cannot be used by itself; another parameter must be used with it.

 A list of filings matching the search parameters may then be a accessed with Search#results: